t41372/Open-LLM-VTuber/README.md

 - MemGPT (setup required)

 Currently supported Speech recognition backend
+- [FunASR](https://github.com/modelscope/FunASR), which support [SenseVoiceSmall](https://github.com/FunAudioLLM/SenseVoice) and many other models.
+(Local)
 - [Faster-Whisper](https://github.com/SYSTRAN/faster-whisper) (Local)
 - [Whisper-CPP](https://github.com/ggerganov/whisper.cpp) using the python binding [pywhispercpp](https://github.com/abdeladim-s/pywhispercpp) (Local, mac GPU acceleration can be configured)
 - [Whisper](https://github.com/openai/whisper) (local)
 - [Azure Speech Recognition](https://azure.microsoft.com/en-us/products/ai-services/speech-to-text) (API Key required)
 - The microphone will be listening in the terminal by default.
 You can change the settings in the `conf.yaml` to move the microphone (and vad) to the browser (at the cost of latency, for now).
-Microphone listening in the terminal means the program can't hear you if you open the Live2D front-end website on a different device or run this project inside a VM or docker.
+Microphone listening in the terminal means the program can't hear you if you open the Live2D frontend website on a different device or run this project inside a VM or docker.
 Set `MIC_IN_BROWSER` to `True` in this case.

 Currently supported Text to Speech backend
 - [py3-tts](https://github.com/thevickypedia/py3-tts) (Local, it uses your system's default TTS engine)